bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 We haven't discussed Mana yet, but a small sneak peak: when activated, it boosts your hunt progression by 2 hunts per hunt.
 If you want to boost past this area to avoid having being knocked back, you could choose to activate it here.

+> Sounds grindy.
+How do I speed this up?
+>
+>   - **Tower mana**: This is where Tower Mana shines.
+It can advance you quicker, give you a better catchrate, repair
+>     your wall and doubles Howlite and Bloodstone drops.
+It's also really expensive if you want to keep it on all the
+>     time.
+More on Tower Mana in the [Mana](#mana) and [Upgrades](#upgrades) sections

 ## Upgrades